 Today, more enterprise software purchasers (around 69%) are going with software-as-a-service (SaaS) offerings to benefit from the “pay-as you-go” model.
 That means customer support and upgrades are usually included as part of the overall package.

-So, if the subscription is cheaper than a 20% yearly maintenance fee, then SaaS is the simple choice.
+So, if the subscription is cheaper than a 20% yearly maintenance fee, then SaaS is a simple choice.
 But if a cloud-based solution exceeds that 20%, doesn’t on-premise offer a better deal?

 Not necessarily.
 More about this later – first, let’s review some of the most common objections we hear when the cloud vs on-premise debate comes up at DEXMA.